opensupporter/osdi-docs/resource-template.md

 ### Scenario: Scenario: Retrieving an individual resource (GET)

-Description of how to get an individual resource
+Calling an individual Resource Example resource will return the resource directly, along with all associated fields and appropriate links to additional information about the resource.

 #### Request